rizwan141/KUBERNETES/kubeadm/README.md

 }
 EOF
 ```
-For more details, see [configuring a cgroup driver.](https://www.containiq.com/post/kubeadm#:~:text=configuring%20a%20cgroup%20driver)

-Once you’ve adjusted the configuration on each node, restart the Docker service and its corresponding daemon.
+For more details, see <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/">configuring a cgroup driver</a> Once you’ve adjusted the configuration on each node, restart the Docker service and its corresponding daemon.
 ```
 sudo systemctl daemon-reload && sudo systemctl restart docker
 ```

 #### 6. install ```kubeadm```, ```kubelet```, and ```kubectl``` on each node